Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 ### Authorisation
 A RESTful API should not maintain the state at the server.
 The authentication and authorisation of a request cannot depend on sessions.
 Instead, a token has to be sent for each request.
-Token based authorization is reccomended.
+Token based authorization is recommended.

 > [API principle: Accept tokens as HTTP headers only](#api-13)